leonleo997/NodeJS-workshop/README.md

 **Scope:** Where in code you have access to particular variable or function.
 ## Event and event Emitter
 Event : something that has happening in our app that we can respond to.
 In node there are two types of events:
-    * System Events: They come from C++ core, exactly from libuv.
+    * System Events: They come from C++ core, exactly are managed for libuv.
     * Custome Events: They come inside javascript events.
 They are made by myself.
 It comes from Event Emiter.
+## Asynchronous code
+**Callbacks:** A function passed to some other function which we assume that will be invoked in some point.
+**Libuv:** Managed the task made in lower level.
+It makes a request to OS.
+It uses a queue for completed tasks.
+The most important thing is the event loop, it is a loop where the libuv is constantly checking the queue.
+The operating system puts into the queue tasks done, when the libuv checks that done task, it sends a callback to V8 the code that should be run when the task is done.
+**Non-blocking:** Doing other things without stopping your programming drom running.
+## Streams and Buffers
+**Buffer:** A temporaly spot for data.
+It moves data from one place to another.
+**Stream:** A sequence of data made available over time.
+**Binary data:** Data stored in binary (0s and 1s).
+Core of the math computers are based on.
+**Character Set:** a representation of characters as numbers.
+## Buffers
+It exists in Node because javascript didn't have good ways to deal with binary data.
+But in the ES6  version it is able to deal with it, just it is a new feature.
+## Callbacks